 Though fictional in nature, the book tells the all-too-real story of Quakertown.
 In the early 1920s, the African Americans of Quakertown were forced to sell their land so that the white folks of the city could have a park.
-You can read more about the actual Quakertown here and here.
-You can even watch a mini-documentary about it here.
+You can read more about the actual Quakertown here.
 There is now a museum opened that tells the story of the community and documents its past.

 Labels: Back to History Challenge, by the decades challenge, Carolyn Meyer, Hometown Reading Challenge, J Fiction, J Historical Fiction

 I really liked this book review, it helped me a lot.
 However, could you please add the page numbers.